-By default, the Full Installation process determines the file system layout based on your software selections.
+The Full Installation process determines the file system layout based on your software selections.
 You do not need to calculate in advance the size of the file systems, nor do you need to repartition your disks in advance of the installation process to ensure a successful installation.